abondar24/CrackingInterview/README.md

 - detectLoop - Check if list has loops and return it.
 - mergeLists - merge two sorted linked lists

+## Multithread
+- pipeline - A container which serves as a pipeline for a single element.
+The pipeline makes sure that no elements get lost/
+- instantiation counter - count a number of class instances(including the ones in another threads)

 ## StacksQueues

 Check comments in classes